Clarence Funnyé

-Clarence Delmonte Funnyé was the chairman of the Congress of Racial Equality (CORE) in Harlem from 1964–1965.
+Clarence Delmonte Funnyé was the chairman of the Congress of Racial Equality (CORE) in Harlem from 1964 to 1965.
 He staged a series of creative protests that promoted policies of radical integrationism and challenged "the exclusion of blacks in the media."
 For example, he stood on a street corner with television sets tuned to various channels and offered a dollar to whoever saw a black person on the screens (in six days there were 15 sightings).

 In 1963 he wrote to the Coca-Cola Company, asking that it introduce racial integration in its advertising or face a boycott.
 The company first placed integrated ads in magazines such as Ebony, with its first such television commercial appearing in 1969.

 His younger sister, Doris Funnye Innis also became an active member of the Congress of Racial Equality serving as the Editor for its publications, Rights and Reviews and CORE Magazine.
 Doris went on to marry Roy Innis, who later became National Chairman of CORE.